Free or cheap things to do on the Big Island and still have a great time!

 Along the way to Akaka Falls is the sleepy town of Honomu – a one strip downtown with western Hawaiian storefronts of art galleries, take out food shops and other local boutique stores to explore.
 If you love looking for small treasures or just need a snack to try some local favorites, check out the town on the way to the falls.

-What to do for free or cheap in Southern part of the Big Island
+What to do for free or cheap in South side of the Big Island

 Visit a rare green sand beach in South Point